imbforge/DistancePlotter/README.md

    - histogram (dodge) will print each experiment's bar starting at x-axis

 - select which column to plot
-- select samples to plot
+- select samples to plot ("Samples" tab)

 - change the title and y-axis label of the plot, whereas y-axis label will be used as x-axis label for density plots and histograms